JacobBumgarner/VesselVio/index.md

 </p>

 ## Instructions
-Tutorials on how to use VesselVio to analyze your vasculature datasets can be found on the [Tutorial Page](https://jacobbumgarner.github.io/VesselVio/Instructions.html).
-It's important to remember that the application was built for the analysis of segmented vasculature datasets.
+Tutorials on how to use VesselVio to analyze your vasculature datasets can be found on the [Tutorial Page (Coming soon!)](https://jacobbumgarner.github.io/VesselVio/Instructions.html).
+It's important to remember that the application was built for the analysis of <i>segmented</i> vasculature datasets.
 If you're looking for resources to segment your datasets, you can check out [ClearMap](https://christophkirst.github.io/ClearMap2Documentation/html/home.html), [VesSAP](https://github.com/vessap/vessap), or [DeepVesselNet](https://github.com/giesekow/deepvesselnet).
 Of course, there are many more options available.

 If you're looking for help with annotating your whole-brain vasculature datasets, we'd recommend that you check out [QuickNII](https://www.nitrc.org/projects/quicknii/) as a starting point.